 To ensure coherence in the development and implementation of OAPs, the Drivers and ALs of the OAPs, in cooperation with the Coordinators of CHSGs and NECs, will use a cooperative and complementary working method aimed at ensuring a fluid exchange of information, solving possible overlaps and fragmentation of efforts and fostering synergies between actions under EMPACT priorities.
-It is important that the chosen way forward is based on mutual agreement between all stakeholders involved and the most effective common support to criminal investigations and operations is pursued.
+Respecting the roles of all stakeholders, it is important that the chosen way forward is based on mutual agreement and the most effective common support to criminal investigations and operations is pursued.

-The rules for sharing OAPs with third countries are set out in 12126/17.
+The rules for sharing OAPs with third countries are set out in 15870/22.
 The sharing of OAPs has to be done on a case-by-case basis and in compliance with the information management/data protection rules.